TapeStop effect using stretch markers

 You can get round this in a number of ways.
 Either create a fade so that the resultant pop caused by the little bit of unaffected item at the beginning is inaudible or, once you've placed the stretch marker, you could shrink the left edge of your item by the amount that you moved forward to place the stretch marker and then move the item back the commensurate amount on your project timeline.

-You navigate between stretch markers by pressing shift hash to go forward and shift semi-colon to go back.
+You navigate between stretch markers by pressing control+apostrophe (command+apostrophe on Mac) to go forward and control+Semi-colon (command+semi-colon) to go back.
 Bear in mind though that this navigation also takes you to the item edges so if you navigate around and you're not able to bring up stretch marker properties by pressing control shift enter, you're probably not at a valid marker position.

 many thanks to Justin M for this information